rocky-linux/documentation/docs/guides/security/freeradius_radius_server.md

 RADIUS is an AAA (authentication, authorization and accounting) protocol to manage network access.
 [FreeRADIUS](https://www.freeradius.org/) is the de-facto RADIUS server for Linux and other Unix-like systems.

 ## Prerequisites and assumptions

-The following are minimum requirements for using this procedure:
+The following are minimum requirements for this procedure:

 * The ability to run commands as the root user or use `sudo` to elevate privileges
 * A RADIUS client, such as a router, switch or Wi-Fi access point

 ## Installing FreeRADIUS

-We can install FreeRADIUS from the `dnf` repositories:
+You can install FreeRADIUS from the `dnf` repositories:

 ```bash
 dnf install -y freeradius